-A ward is someone who is unable to handle his/her person or property independently due to mental incapacities.
+A ward is someone who is unable to handle his or her person or property independently due to mental incapacities.
 To assist a ward with these crucial functionings, a Guardian may be appointed.
-The Guardian is responsible for handling the ward’s needs, such as making decisions for the ward’s property, business and personal care.
-A Guardian may be appointed to a ward or any other type of dependent individual, such as a minor child.
+The Guardian is responsible for handling the ward’s needs, such as making decisions for the ward’s property, business, and personal care.
+A Guardian may be appointed to a ward or any other type of dependent individuals, such as a minor child.

 A Guardian Advocacy also enables an individual to make health, financial, personal and business decisions on the behalf of a ward.
 However, Guardian Advocacy is reserved for wards who suffer from a severe handicap or impairment.

 A declaration of a Pre-Need Guardian allows you to specify your preferences for a guardian (or an individual to handle your personal and financial matters) in the event of your death or injury.
 It is always wise to invest in a Pre-Need Guardian to handle your personal and financial matters in the event that you become mentally incapacitated.
-Life is an unpredictable journey and you may never know when an emergency or other unforeseeable event may strike.
-When it does, it will benefit you to be prepared.
-To begin naming your Pre-Need Guardian, visit our Florida family law firm today for assistance.
+Life is unpredictable and you may never know when an emergency or another unforeseeable event may strike.
+To name your Pre-Need Guardian, visit our Florida family law firm today for assistance.

 We always encourage our clients to name a Power of Attorney and Health Care Surrogate when they are capable of doing so.
-If your father becomes mentally incapacitated and does not have a Power of Attorney or Health Care Surrogate, the court will appoint a guardian on his behalf to manage his needs.
-When it comes to a person’s health and property, it is best to have a qualified and trustworthy individual make decisions on your father’s behalf.
-While the court may not appoint a Power of Attorney or Health Care Surrogate of your father’s choice, you can trust that the court will assign the appropriate guardian to make decisions on behalf of your parent.
+If your mother or father becomes mentally incapacitated and does not have a Power of Attorney or Health Care Surrogate, the court will appoint a guardian on his behalf to manage his needs.
+When it comes to a person’s health and property, it is best to have a qualified and trustworthy individual make decisions on your parent’s behalf.
+While the court may not appoint a Power of Attorney or Health Care Surrogate of your parent’s choice, you can trust that the court will assign the appropriate guardian to make decisions on behalf of your parent.
 In some cases, your parent’s spouse may hold a certain level of rights and responsibilities over your parent’s assets and person.

 A Plenary Guardian has full, comprehensive rights and duties over a ward’s person or property.
 A Limited Guardian has limited rights and duties over a ward’s person or property.
 In fact, Limited Guardians are typically assigned with a designated area to supervise or manage.

-When your developmentally disabled child becomes 18 years old, he/she is at the age of adulthood.
-In order to continue to make governing decisions on his/her behalf, you can opt to pursue a Guardian Advocacy over him/her.
+When your developmentally disabled child becomes 18 years old, he or she is at the age of adulthood.
+In order to continue to make governing decisions on his or her behalf, you can opt to pursue a Guardian Advocacy over him or her.